Burgess-Type volume centric Bounds for Character Sums over $\mathbb{F}_{p^n}$: Notations and Preliminaries

 \section{Notations and Preliminaries}

-Let us first start with defining multiplicative energy of a set which will be required In the multiplicative setting, the energy counts the number of solutions to the equation $ab = cd$ with variables drawn from a given set. \begin{Definition}[Multiplicative energy] Let $A$ be a finite subset of a commutative ring (or field).
+We begin by defining multiplicative energy of a set which will be required to estimate the character sum.
+In the multiplicative setting, the energy counts the number of solutions to the equation $ab = cd$ with variables drawn from a given set. \begin{Definition}[Multiplicative energy] Let $A$ be a finite subset of a commutative ring (or field).
 The multiplicative energy of $A$ is defined by

 \end{Definition} \begin{Definition}[Successive minima] Let $\Lambda$ be a lattice in $\mathbf{R}^d$ of rank $k$, and let $B$ be a convex body in $\mathbf{R}^d$.
 We define the $j-$th successive minima $\lambda_j = \lambda_j(B, \Lambda)$ for $1\leq j \leq k$ of $B$ with respect to $\Lambda$ as